Soil pH And Its Effect On Your Garden

 Plants may be finicky, as you may have learned from your gardening experiences.
 The best location, amount of sunlight, and 101 other elements all affect how well your plant grows.
 Before planting a new plant, it is important to understand one component, which is the pH of the soil.

 What is the pH of Soil?

-Let's get all scientific for a moment and learn what pH is.
-In chemistry, pH is a measure of how acidic or alkaline a solution is.
-Okay, chemistry lesson over.
-Basically, soil pH is a measure of how acidic or alkaline your soil is.
-Soil pH is measured on a scale of 1 to 14.
-If your soil has a pH value of less than 7 then you have acidic soil.
-On the other hand, if your soil has a pH value of greater than 7 then you have alkaline soil.
-A pH value of 7 is neutral, meaning you have neither acidic nor alkaline soil.
+For a moment, let's get all scientific and discover what pH is.
+The pH scale in chemistry determines how acidic or alkaline a solution is.
+The chemical lesson is now complete.
+Soil pH essentially serves as a gauge for how acidic or alkaline your soil is.
+On a scale of 1 to 14, soil pH is determined.
+Acidic soil is defined as having a pH value less than 7.
+On the other side, alkaline soil is defined as having a pH value greater than 7.
+Since a pH of 7 is neutral, your soil is neither acidic nor alkaline.

 Prior to planting, it is crucial to understand your soil's pH level because it directly affects the health of the plant.
 Each plant has a specific pH value range that is advised.
 This is because various plants have varied nutrient requirements, and soil pH impacts the availability of nutrients in the soil.
 For instance, when the pH level in the soil is higher than 5.5, the nutrient nitrogen, which is crucial for plant growth, is easily available.
 Similarly, when the pH is between 6 and 7, the nutrient phosphorus is available.
 The improper kind of soil will deprive a plant of the nutrients it requires, which will encourage illness.
 The optimal pH range for soil is often between 6 and 7, as the majority of nutrients are readily available in this range.